-Our customers span a diverse range of industries and a wide range of AI use cases, benefiting from the short time-to-value and high economic returns our AI solutions and platforms offer.
+Our customers span a diverse range of industries and a wide range of AI use cases, benefiting from the short time-to-value and high economic returns our AI digital transformation solutions and platforms offer.

-The document analytics market - a subset of the overall AI market - is expected to grow at a CAGR of 49.6% from \$1.1 billion in 2021 to \$8.15 billion by 2026.5 Meanwhile, overall enterprise AI spend is projected to reach \$102.9 billion by 2030, up from \$16.8 billion in 2021, registering a CAGR of 47.2%.6
+The document analytics market - a subset of the overall AI market - is expected to grow at a CAGR of 48.1% from 2020 to 2027, reaching \$12.45 billion by 2027.
+Meanwhile, overall enterprise AI spend is projected to reach \$53.06 billion by 2026, registering a CAGR of 35.4% from 2019 to 2026.

-AI-Enabled Industry Platforms
+Industry AI Platforms

-Our AI-enabled industry platforms address specific, niche market requirements that we believe we can innovate with AI/ML technologies.
+Our industry platforms address specific, niche market requirements that we believe we can fulfill in large part with our AI/ML technologies.
 We deploy these industry platforms as software-as-a-service (SaaS) and as managed services.
-These platforms benefit from our technology infrastructure, our industry-specific knowledge, our strong customer relationships and experience merging technology with the business processes of our customers.
-To date, we have built an industry platform for medical records data extraction and transformation (which we brand as "Synodex[®]") and an industry platform for public relations (which we brand as "Agility PR Solutions").
-We are in development with an additional AI-enabled industry platform to serve financial services institutions.
+To date, we have built an industry platform for medical records data extraction and transformation (which we brand as "Synodex®") and an industry platform for public relations (which we brand as "Agility PR Solutions").

 Our Synodex industry platform transforms medical records into useable digital data organized in accordance with our proprietary data models or customer data models.
-At the end of 2022, we had 18 customers utilizing our Synodex platform, including John Hancock Insurance, the insurance operating unit of John Hancock Financial (a division of Manulife) and one of the largest life insurers in the United States.
-As we further integrate AI into the platform, we aim to address the needs of the healthcare sector,
+At the end of 2021, we had 18 customers utilizing our Synodex platform, including John Hancock Insurance, the insurance operating unit of John Hancock Financial (a division of Manulife) and one of the largest life insurers in the United States.
+As we further integrate AI into the platform, we aim to address the needs of the healthcare sector, which is increasingly seeking to search, analyze, and interpret vast volumes of patient data, improve clinical documentation and make computer-assisted coding more efficient.
+The global artificial intelligence (AI) in healthcare market is forecast to reach a market size of \$67.4 billion by 2027, up from \$6.9 billion in 2021, with a CAGR of 46.2%.